GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 You need the following to get invited to TechPass and complete the onboarding:

-- Check the flow chart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the Portal.
+- Check the flowchart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the Portal.
 If you can't sign up for TechPass account via TechPass Portal, you need to request to get invited.
 - Your organisational email address which has a standard mailbox and not a LiteMail.
 - Before you onboard, ensure you have received the TechPass onboarding email and is still valid.